B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/MatchSchemasTutorial.rst

 .. code-block:: bash

-    SR MatchSchema -qs 'path/to/files/zenodo/Data/mpneumoniae_schema/mpneumoniae_schema' -ss 'path/to/files/zenodo/Data/mpneumoniae_schema/mpneumoniae_schema' -o 'path/to/files/output_folder/MatchSchemas_Results' -tt 4 -pm alleles_vs_alleles -c 6
+    SR MatchSchema -fs /path/to/tutorial_schema -ss /path/to/tutorial_schema -o path/to/output_folder -c 6 --nocleanup

 - Replace `path/to/files/` with the actual path to the files.
+- This will run the tutorial schema against itself.
+- No clean up will leave all the intermediary files in the output folder.

 3. Press Enter to execute the command.

 4. Wait for the matching process to complete.

-5. Check the output folder for the matched schemas (The results are also available in the zenodo files).
+5. Check the output folder for the matched schemas (The output file should have all matches).

 Example Output Structure
 ------------------------